dgaydukov/cert-spring5/files/spring5.md

 Although you can write your own implementation of `RowMapper` for each entity, if your db columns correspond to your model, you can use one of default impl like `BeanPropertyRowMapper`, or if you need to get a map (key - columns, value- values) you can use `ColumnMapRowMapper`.

-If you want to manipulate the whole result set you can use `ResultSetExtractor`. `RowCallbackHandler` can be used in `query`, but you have to manually regulate state.
+If you want to manipulate the whole result set you can use `ResultSetExtractor` (stateless cause all logic is handled inside `extractData` method).
+`RowCallbackHandler` can be used in `query` (stateful cause `processRow` returns void, so you have to keep state outside of this function).
 ```java
 private DepartmentModel resultSetToModel(ResultSet rs) throws SQLException {
     DepartmentModel model = new DepartmentModel();